 - Big Sister Instinct: Inverted; Sansa admits she took a dislike to Dany because she was worried that Dany was manipulating Jon.
 Sansa still is, mind, but she is willing to talk about it at least.

-- Bottle Episode: Much like "Blackwater" and "The Watchers on the Wall" before it, the entirety of this episode takes place in a single location; in this case, Winterfell, which is justified since the battle with the Dead is just on the horizon and there aren't many plots left now aside from this battle and the clash with Cersei.
+- Bottle Episode: Probably the only episode of the show that comes closest to this concept.
+Much like "Blackwater" and "The Watchers on the Wall" before it, the entirety of this episode takes place in a single location; in this case, Winterfell, which is justified since the battle with the Dead is just on the horizon and there aren't many plots left now aside from this battle and the clash with Cersei.
+However, unlike the two aforementioned episodes that were focused on large and expensive battle sequences (which goes against the concept of a "bottle episode"), this episode is focused only on the characters having long dialogues while waiting for the arrival of the White Walkers.

 - Breast Plate: Sansa now wears leather armor.